Profession Calculators

 Common Mistakes to Avoid

-• Applying more than 4 tons of lime per acre in a single application.
-Heavy applications should be split: apply half, incorporate, wait 6 months, retest, then apply the remainder if needed.
+• Applying more than 4 tons of lime per acre in a single application on fine-textured soils.
+Heavy lime applications on clay soils can temporarily over-correct pH, induce micronutrient deficiencies, and damage soil structure.
+Apply no more than 4 tons at a time, wait 6 months, retest, and apply a second application if still needed.

 Frequently Asked Questions